Search Docs…

 Quantified Responses

-Spoken ratings or preferences are converted into data.
+Spoken ratings or preferences are converted into data visualisations.

 Output: Bar charts & visuals.